Esta Barrett Manor and Gardens Timeline

 1919

 After a dispute over the will, Esta Barrett and Charles’ two brothers inherit the vast estate of land and investments.
 The entire property is divided into four parcels and sold at auction in 1919.
 Esta buys back three of the parcels, which include the manor and farm.
-She runs the popery until her death.
+She runs the property until her death.

 1947